 THIS DATE IN HISTORY: July 2

-1997: The Dallas Stars, coming off a division title, sign free agent goaltender Ed Belfour.
+1997: The Dallas Stars, coming off a division title, sign Belfour, a free agent.
 He makes an immediate impact, going 37-12-10 with a 1.88 goals-against average in his first season in Dallas and helping the Stars win the Presidents' Trophy and reach the Western Conference Final.
-He's even better in his second season; the Stars repeat as Presidents' Trophy winners and go on to win the franchise's first Stanley Cup.
+He's even better in his second season; the Stars repeat as Presidents' Trophy winners and go on to win the franchise's first Stanley Cup championship .

 2002: Exactly five years after signing with Dallas, Belfour joins the Toronto Maple Leafs, again as a free agent.
-He plays three seasons with Toronto, where he earns his 400th NHL victory and later gets his 448th win to move into second place behind Patrick Roy on the NHL's all-time list.
-Belfour ties a Stanley Cup Playoff record in 2004 when he has three shutouts in one playoff series and finishes 93-61-15 with Toronto.
+He plays three seasons with Toronto, where he earns his 400th NHL victory and later gets his 446th win to move into second place behind Patrick Roy on the NHL's all-time list.
+Belfour ties a Stanley Cup Playoff record in 2004 when he has three shutouts in one playoff series and finishes 93-61-4 with 11 ties for Toronto.

 1979: Joe Thornton is born in London, Ontario.
 He becomes the first player taken (by the Boston Bruins) in the 1997 NHL Draft but blossoms after being traded to the San Jose Sharks on Nov.
 30, 2005.
-Thornton finishes the 2005-06 season with a League-leading 125 points (29 goals, 96 assists), making him the first player to win the scoring title playing for two teams.
-His 1,391 NHL regular-season points (384 goals, 1,007 assists) through 2016-17 are tied for 22nd all-time with Brett Hull and second among active players (Jaromir Jagr, 1,914).
+Thornton finishes the 2005-06 season with a League-leading 125 points (29 goals, 96 assists), making him the first player to win the NHL scoring title playing for two teams.
+His 1,478 regular-season points (413 goals, 1,065 assists) through 2018-19 are 14th all-time.
 He helps the Sharks reach the Stanley Cup Final for the first time in their 25-year history in 2016, though they lose to the Pittsburgh Penguins in six games.